• Video

 Kylie Jenner files to trademark 'rise and shine' after song to daughter goes viral

-Patagonia shared a statement of its own on Wednesday, stating the company had attempted to "find a path forward that would allow Pattie Gonia to continue their work while also protecting the Patagonia trademark. "
+In an earlier statement on May 27, Patagonia said it had attempted to "find a path forward that would allow Pattie Gonia to continue their work while also protecting the Patagonia trademark. "

-The statement continued, "Unfortunately, we could not reach an agreement."
+"Unfortunately, we could not reach an agreement," it said at the time.

-The company said the lawsuit was not for "financial gain."
+The company said it had a "responsibility" to protect the trademark, stating that the lawsuit was not for "financial gain."

-"The last thing we wanted was a legal fight with someone who shares our values, but we must protect our business and employees," the statement finished.
+"The last thing we wanted was a legal fight with someone who shares our values, but we must protect our business and employees," the company added in its May 27 statement.

 Related Topics